rdelfin/min-review-bot/README.md

 [this guide](https://docs.github.com/en/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps)
 to create the app.
 You will need a github APP ID as well as a `.pem` file to authenticate.
 Place these in the appropriate fields in the config.

+### Storing private key

+The private key can be stored in a file or as an environment variable.
+If the `private_key_path` field on the `config.toml` isn't set, we'll read the private key contents from the `GITHUB_PRIVATE_KEY` environment variable directly.